neurusL/_programming/ALG/01_search_space_01.md

 ## When search space can be pruned...

 ## 1. by two pointers
+First, what is two pointer technique?
+Basically, each time we narrow down to two elements in search/memory space:
 ### scenario 1: remove elements satisfying property $$P$$ from array in place:
 ```python
 def p(x: int) -> bool: # this can be generalized to any p